jacopen/cf-php-buildpack-binary-build-scripts/README.md

 #### Local

  1. Install the base OS.
 Currently Ubuntu 10.04, 12.04 or 14.04.
- 2. In a terminal in the OS, run `curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_local.sh | bash`.
+ 2. In a terminal in the OS, run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_local.sh )`.

 This will download and run the local install script, which handles everything else.
 See the `run_local.sh` script below for more details.